-People make a first impression about your entire life in less than two nanoseconds, based on three tiny little things:
+Online, people make a first impression about your entire life in less than two nanoseconds, based on three tiny little things:

 your profile photo

 Sidenote: If you don’t understand the headline reference to Achy Breaky Big Mistakey, here’s the original Billy Ray Cyrus video and a link to Mullet Junky, which is guaranteed to make you feel better about your hair.
 Enjoy.

 So, instead of giving you five big Twitter boo-boos, or seven, I’m giving you 30 dumb moves to avoid on the Twitter — ten no-no’s apiece when it comes to your profile photo, your handle and your bio.